-GE Healthcare has Sales and Service Support offices in both Belfast and Dublin, but also has a Global Manufacturing site in Cork.
+GE Healthcare has Sales and Service Support offices in both Belfast and Dublin but also has a Global Manufacturing site in Cork.
 The site is of particular importance for the ‘contrast media’ technology manufacture which is improving visibility of structures in radiography processes.
 Approximately 500 people are employed within the Cork manufacture site and products from this site are exported to over 70 countries worldwide.

 Medtronic moved into Ireland in 1999 and now operate two facilities – an office site in Dublin and a development and manufacture site in Galway which manufactures products in their cardiovascular range.
 This Galway site employs over 2500 people.
-The three Covidien manufacture sites continue to operate in Galway, Westmeath and Offaly – employing over 1200 people in total.
+The three Covidien manufacture sites continue to operate in Galway, Westmeath, and Offaly – employing over 1200 people in total.

-Siemens AG is a multinational conglomerate based in Germany – it is the biggest engineering company in Europe covering sectors including energy, industry and healthcare.
+Siemens AG is a multinational conglomerate based in Germany – it is the biggest engineering company in Europe covering sectors including energy, industry, and healthcare.
 Siemens Healthcare focusses on equipment for medical imaging, clinical IT and lab diagnostics and employs around 43,000 people worldwide.

 Siemens has over 600 employees across Ireland including staff in headquarters and sales roles.
 More specifically, Siemens Healthcare has a manufacturing plant for diagnostic equipment in Swords, Co Dublin.

 Baxter began in the 1930s by launching the first commercially prepared intravenous solutions, today Baxter operates as a global diversified healthcare company.
-Its products serve disease areas such as haemophilia, infectious diseases, kidney disease, immune disorders and trauma treatment.
+Its products serve disease areas such as hemophilia, infectious diseases, kidney disease, immune disorders and trauma treatment.
 In 2014, Baxter International Inc reported sales of $16.7 billion and employed approximately 65,500 people worldwide.

 Baxter moved into Ireland in the mid-1960s and built its first manufacturing site there in 1972.
 They currently have two manufacturing sites in Co.
-Mayo: one in Castlebar, where they produce renal dialysis solutions, pre-mixed IV solutions and several drug products; the other in Swinford, which produces devices for administration of these products.
-Between them they employ over 1000 people.
+Mayo: one in Castlebar, where they produce renal dialysis solutions, pre-mixed IV solutions, and several drug products; the other in Swinford, which produces devices for administration of these products.
+Between them, they employ over 1000 people.

 Fresenius Medical Care AG & Co.
 KGAA

-Fresenius Medical Care is a German based medical company with a particular speciality in renal dialysis.
+Fresenius Medical Care is a German-based medical company with a particular specialty in renal dialysis.
 It was established in 1996 after a merger of two other companies but the Fresenius brand within medical products goes back to 1912.
 The company is involved with running dialysis clinics, as well as producing the medical equipment needed within the dialysis process.
 In 2014, 50% of dialysis machines sold were manufactured by Fresenius Medical Care.
 Their products are services are now available in 120 countries, while they employ more than 102,000 people in over 50 countries.

 Koninklijke Philips NV

 Philips is a technology company based in Holland with headquarters in Amsterdam.
-Their main areas of focus are lighting, electronics and healthcare – the latter accounts for 42% of global sales revenue.
-Philips healthcare is a diverse range of over 450 different types of medical equipment including MRI scanners, diagnostic ECG devices and patient monitoring equipment.
+Their main areas of focus are lighting, electronics, and healthcare – the latter accounts for 42% of global sales revenue.
+Philips healthcare is a diverse range of over 450 different types of medical equipment including MRI scanners, diagnostic ECG devices, and patient monitoring equipment.
 They employ over 37,000 people in 100 countries.